-The Cobb County-Marietta Water Authority has a proud history and a bright future.
-We are fortunate that our predecessors took the long view from the very creation of the Authority.
+Cobb County-Marietta Water Authority is fortunate that our predecessors took the long view from the very creation of the Authority.
 They laid a strong foundation for CCMWA to meet the region's long-term water needs, and we continue to strive to provide a sustainable system of water resources, treatment facilities and transmission lines for today and tomorrow.
 Today's CCMWA Board and staff continue to incorporate this long view into our capital and financial planning processes.

-While the future is bright, it will not be without challenges that will require change.
+While CCMWA is well-positioned for the future, it will not be without challenges that will require change.
 Battles over water rights will continue for the foreseeable future.
 Threats to water quality - both natural and manmade - are real and deserve our attention to mitigate and control.
 Variability in weather patterns, including drought, and uncertainty about future water demands from our customers add to the mix.
 Increasing regulation of drinking water contaminants, including some that currently have limited means of identifying and quantifying, will require new technologies and increase costs.
 Facilities will continue to age and deteriorate, requiring an ongoing commitment to responsibly fund depreciation and stay ahead of the failure curve.
 And one of our greatest challenges will be to ensure that the depth of knowledge and commitment within our workforce can be sustained as we face a mounting wave of retirements and a stiff competition for talent.